sema/django-2012/README.md

 The website itself focuses on presenting the portfolio as clearly as possible, while providing a nice in-line editing mode for updating portfolios.
 The current version contains some quirks in the in-line editing implementation, and is a bit excessive with calls to the REST interface.

-This project was written in 48 hours as part of [django-dash][dash] 2012.
+This project was written in 48 hours as part of [django-dash 2012][dash].

 [dash]: http://djangodash.com/